How To Build A Water Storage System For Long-Term Emergencies

 - What’s your budget?

-- How many people do you plan on sustaining with your water supply?
+- How many people do you plan to sustaining with your water supply?

 - How long do you think you’ll need the water?

-- Where you live and your geography relative to natural water sources
+- Does your geography include any backup natural water sources

-So, here’s a variety of the best water storage containers available on the market today:
+With THAT said, here’s a variety of the best water storage containers on the market today:

 Best Water Storage Containers